 The City of Boston made a video with one of our co-founders, Pam Beale, as a result of the Alliance being awarded CPA money in 2019.
 Parker James is the other co-founder.

-While the Alliance works with its partners on big plans to improve the park, we have also made two significant interventions to improve the park’s appeal today.
+While the Alliance works with its partners on big plans to improve the park, we have also made some significant interventions to improve the park’s appeal today.
 Starting in the Summer of 2018, we introduced red plastic Adirondack chairs as a seasonal way to get people to think of the area as a park again, not just as a pass-through.
-Starting in the Summer of 2019, we have employed Project Place to clean the park and tend to the Charlesgate chairs.
+Since the Summer of 2019, we have employed the non-profit social service organization Project Place to clean the park and tend to the Charlesgate chairs.
+In June 2022 we planted 15 new trees in The Grove section of the park, the first new trees in many years.
+In April 2024 we planted 5 trees to replace ones that did not survive the initial first planting and long hot summer.
+In April 2026 we planted 14 new trees.
+The areas for new trees are specifically chosen to avoid construction areas that MassDOT may need for Bowker Overpass improvements.
+Huge thanks to our many generous donors who have made these tree plantings possible.
+Also, thanks to board member Margaret Pokorny, who oversees the tree plantings and tree care.

 Landing Studio Designs